 Harumi Sushi – our go-to sushi spot downtown with affordable sushi and modern vibes.

 The Churchill – shipping container courtyard with several local vendors – drinks, food, and small shops.
 Plus, they provide board games!
+A great spot for a group.

 Palma – the ultimate girlie brunch spot!
 The cutest decor and outdoor space.